 The fourth group contains countries such as Guinea, Chad, Mozambique and Burundi, which have large education gender gaps but small economic ones, primarily due to high levels of participation by women in low-skilled work.

 Compared with the third group, women in these countries have greater access to income and decision-making.
 However, a lot of literature has shown that investing in girls’ education is one of the highest-return investments a developing economy can make.
+The impact and cost of gender inequality are actually much higher and deeper than many can imagine.

 A three-year research report by the World Bank and the International Center for Research on Women on “The economic impacts of child marriage” demonstrates the negative impacts of the practice and their associated economic costs.
 The study looks at five domains of impacts: (i) fertility and population growth; (ii) health, nutrition, and violence; (iii) educational attainment and learning; (iv) labor force participation and earnings; and (v) participation, decision-making, and investments.